magomimmo/modern-cljs/doc/tutorial-10.md

 ```

-`shoreleave-remote-ring` requires that you add the `wrap-rpc` to the
+The `shoreleave-remote-ring` library requires that you add the
-top level handler in such a way that it will be ready to receive ajax
+`wrap-rpc` wrapper to the top level handler in such a way that it will
-calls.
-Open the `remotes.clj` file again and add both the required
+be ready to receive ajax calls.
+Open the `remotes.clj` file again and
-namespaces in the `modern-cljs.remotes` namespace declaration and the
+add both the required namespaces in the `modern-cljs.remotes`
-definition of the new handler which wraps the original one with
+namespace declaration and the definition of the new handler which
-`wrap-rpc`.
-Here is the complete `remotes.clj` content.
+wraps the original one with `wrap-rpc`.
+Here is the complete
+`remotes.clj` content.

 ```clojure
 (ns modern-cljs.remotes